 Farmworkers are no different than you or I - when it comes to their money, they like to have certainty.
 It’s a “once bitten, twice shy” proposition.
 It is hard enough getting people from unbanked countries to accept anything beyond a check or cash – the idea of a payment to a sight-unseen debit card is a big stretch.

 Lots of liability in H2A

 In rural North Carolina, there are lawyers whose entire practice focuses on providing counsel to farmers who want to hire in the H2A program.
 Sometimes farmworkers sign up with crew management companies.
 These firms move H2A workers up and down the coast, delivering labor to farmers when they need workers.
 Many times, a farm has a surge in work for a short period.
-These kinds of crews answer that need for a flexible workforce.
+These kinds of crews answer the need for a flexible workforce.

-Still, when a farmer uses this kind of service, he still wants to pay the farmworkers directly.
+Still, when a farmer uses this kind of service, he wants to pay the farmworkers directly.
 If they are using h2a labor, the farmer takes on some liability for the integrity of a third-party.
 If they pay an independent manager of H2A workers and that company subsequently doesn’t make good on honoring the funds due to the workers, then the responsibility falls back to the farmer.